lafkpages/fast-asar/README.md

 ## Installation

-You can install `fast-asar` from NPM:
+You can install `fast-asar` from NPM (or your preferred package manager):

 ```sh
 npm install fast-asar